The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Role Call: Jimmy Casino as Tape Library Technician — Information Provider (male); May Raymond Boss as Tape Library Woman — Information Provider (female); Clay Boss as Tape Library Man — Information Provider (male)—Information Provider (female)

 Related post: ‘Brainstorm’-ing

 Details: Dir.
 David Lean.
 Perf.
 Celia Johnson, Trevor Howard.
 Cineguild, 1945.

-Synopsis: Romantic drama about an ordinary English wife and mother (Johnson) and an ordinary English husband and father (Howard) who meet one day by chance and fall in love.
-The woman stops by the Boots Lending Library on her weekly shopping trip.
+Synopsis: Romantic drama about an English wife and mother (Celia Johnson) and an English husband and father (Howard), who meet one day by chance and fall in love.
+The woman stops by the Boots Lending Library on her weekly shopping trip, with an uncredited librarian.

 Role Call: Uncredited female as Miss Lewis — Information Provider (female)